 D.N.P.
 Degree Program

 The online doctor of nursing practice (D.N.P.) is a professional, practice-focused doctoral degree designed to prepare highly qualified advanced practice nurses to be leaders who deliver expert nursing care and ultimately improve health care outcomes.
 The D.N.P. is for nurses who have either a B.S.N. or M.S.N. and who plan to continue in a practice role.

 The core essentials of the online D.N.P. include translation of research into practice, transformational leadership, and advanced expert nursing practice.
 To support these essentials, other course work will include nursing/change theory, foundations of advanced practice, health policy, informatics, and population-based health.

 While providing the convenience and flexibility of an online program, the Penn State D.N.P. will include all of the rigor of a traditional doctoral-level nursing program.
-In order to properly prepare for the highest level of clinical nursing practice, students are required to attend three in-person intensive sessions in addition to completing other doctoral benchmarks (see Graduate Bullein DEGREE REQUIREMENTS),including candidacy, comprehensives, and a capstone project with an oral presentation.
+In order to properly prepare for the highest level of clinical nursing practice, students are required to attend three in-person intensive sessions in addition to completing other doctoral benchmarks (see Graduate Bulletin DEGREE REQUIREMENTS), including the qualifying examination, comprehensives, and a capstone project with an oral presentation.

 Depending on educational background, the D.N.P. program has two entry options For more specific information see the D.N.P.
 Handbook:

 The D.N.P. project is an evidence-based practice project.
 The goal is to produce an actual, deliverable product that has originated from practice experience.
 Students will identify a problem and use evidence-based research to develop a proposal to implement and evaluate a practice change initiative.

 Intensives: For both entry options, students are required to participate in three in-person intensives offered at either the University Park or Hershey Medical Center campus.
-For full-time students, the first intensive takes place in August of semester 1 for M.S.N. to D.N.P. students, and semester 3 for B.S.N. to D.N.P. students.
+The first intensive takes place in August of semester 1 for M.S.N. to D.N.P. students, and semester 3 for B.S.N. to D.N.P. students.
 The second intensive takes place at the beginning of the subsequent semester.
 The third intensive is at the end of semester 2 for M.S.N. to D.N.P. students and semester 4 for B.S. to D.N.P. students.

-In addition to course work, all students are required to complete a series of three benchmarks: candidacy, comprehensives, and a final oral presentation.
+In addition to course work, all students are required to complete a series of three benchmarks: qualifying examination, comprehensives, and a final oral presentation.